Transit Through Iran – Multimodal Cargo Transit Services by SASCO

 Islamabad–Tehran–Istanbul Freight Corridor

-Reviving a historic link, this rail corridor connects Pakistan through Iran to Turkey and beyond.
-The route is scheduled to resume regular freight operations by the end of 2025 / early 2026.
-It supports diverse cargo like textiles, agricultural products, and machinery, offering an efficient overland alternative for South Asia–Europe trade once fully activated.
+Reviving a historic link, this rail corridor connects Pakistan through Iran to Turkey and beyond, supporting diverse cargo like textiles, agricultural products, and machinery.

 Other Emerging Corridors

-Iran also plays a central role in corridors like the East-West (reviving the Silk Road from China through Iran to Europe), TRACECA (linking Europe via the Caucasus to Asia), and the Ashgabat Agreement (facilitating transit from Central Asia to the Gulf and India).
-Additionally, the Chabahar-based South Asia Corridor provides Afghanistan and India with direct access to Central Asia, bypassing traditional bottlenecks and focusing on consumer and industrial goods.
-These corridors further emphasize Iran’s strategic role in regional transit through Iran.
+Iran also plays a central role in corridors like the East-West (Silk Road revival), TRACECA, and the Ashgabat Agreement.
+The Chabahar-based South Asia Corridor provides Afghanistan and India with direct access to Central Asia.
+These corridors highlight Iran’s strategic role in regional transit.

 Transit Services Provided by SASCO

 SASCO offers end-to-end transit through Iran services, covering the complete operational workflow.
-Our solutions ensure that cargo moves efficiently, securely, and without reliance on third-party intermediaries, providing businesses with predictable transit times and costs.
+Our solutions ensure that cargo moves efficiently, securely, and while reducing unnecessary dependency on multiple intermediaries, providing businesses with predictable transit times and costs.

 Road Transit

 Our road transit services cover Iran’s entire highway network, including eastern, northern, and western border entry points.
-Suitable for FTL, LTL, standard container shipments, and general cargo, road transport ensures faster delivery, particularly on routes bound for Turkey and CIS countries.
-Road transit is ideal for companies seeking flexibility and speed in transit through Iran.
+Suitable for FTL, LTL, standard container shipments, and general cargo.
+Road transit ensures timely delivery for Turkey- and CIS-bound shipments.

 Rail Transit

-Rail transit is optimal for heavier cargo, including 20- and 40-foot containers, or shipments requiring predictable costs.
+Rail transit service is optimal for heavier cargo, including 20- and 40-foot containers, or shipments requiring predictable costs.
 Iran’s railway network spans east–west and north–south corridors, making it ideal for long-haul inland transport.
-Choosing rail transit minimizes handling risks, enhances scheduling reliability, and is a cost-effective option for transit through Iran operations.
+Choosing rail transit minimizes handling risks and enhances scheduling reliability.

 Cross-Border Coordination

-Our operational teams coordinate closely with customs authorities at both entry and exit points, verify seals and containers, and provide step-by-step updates to cargo owners.
-This proactive coordination significantly reduces delays and ensures smooth transit through Iran.
+Our teams coordinate closely with customs authorities at both entry and exit points, verify seals and containers, and provide step-by-step updates to cargo owners.
+This proactive coordination ensures smooth border-to-border transit.

-Short-term storage and strategically located loading hubs allow for palletizing, reloading, and cargo consolidation.
-These facilities maintain uninterrupted flow and prepare shipments for seamless onward transportation.
+Short-term storage and strategically located loading hubs, supported by warehousing in Iran, allow palletizing, reloading, and cargo consolidation, maintaining uninterrupted flow for onward transportation.

 Transit Documentation